Skip to main content

 Written by Iain

-Updated over 5 years ago
+Updated over a month ago

-However the first time you visit your calendar in this new location you will be presented with the following dialog:
+However, the first time you visit your calendar in this new location you will be presented with the following dialog:

-Note in general you should not select Move my working times unless you are actually moving to this timezone permanently.
+Please note that generally, you should not select Move my working times unless you are actually moving to this timezone permanently.

-If you are planning on staying in this timezone you can Move your working times which will convert the times from the existing timezone to the new one based on the current difference between the timezones.
-In the above example a working time from 13:00 to 17:00 in the UK would move to a working time from 08:00 to 12:00 in New York (or 09:00 to 13:00 at some times of the year).
+In the previous example above, a working time from 13:00 to 17:00 in the UK would move to a working time from 08:00 to 12:00 in New York (or 09:00 to 13:00 at some times of the year depending on daylight savings).

 Anchoring working times to a timezone is required to manage changes in daylight savings time that occur at varying times around the world.

-When viewing your working times in another timezone your working times may vary from week to week if the timezone you are located in does not have daylight savings time changes aligned to your normal time zone.ย
+When viewing your working times in another timezone your working times may vary from week to week if the timezone you are located in does not have daylight savings time changes aligned to your normal time zone.

 Did this answer your question?